VA's Caregiver Program Still Dropping Veterans With Disabilities

 VA works to set things right

-The program's director, Meg Kabat, says some VAs are still correcting the error of letting way too many people in at the beginning.
-And she says the demographics vary from state to state, and that the number of new disabled vets has dropped as the wars in Afghanistan and the Middle East have wound down.
+Kabat, the program's director, says some VAs are still correcting the error of letting way too many people in at the beginning.
+And she says the demographics vary from state to state, and that the number of new disabled veterans has dropped as the wars in Afghanistan and the Middle East have wound down.

 "It's not surprising to me that there's a group of veterans who are participating in the program for a period of time and then are discharged," says Kabat.